 Jody Ewing

 She launched the Iowa Cold Cases website (originally at iowacoldcases.com) in 2005 after working on a Sioux City cold case series.
-A website that began as a handful of cases from the Siouxland area now includes over 700 unsolved cases across the state.
+A website that began as a handful of cases from the Siouxland area now includes over 750 unsolved cases across the state, many still queued up to add.
 Iowa Cold Cases incorporated as a nonprofit agency in April 2010.

 Two years after launching the site, Jody’s stepfather of 25 years—Earl Thelander of Onawa, IA—died from burns sustained in an explosion caused by copper thieves.
 Jody added her stepdad’s name to the ICC site in 2008 after officials announced his case had gone cold.
 It remains unsolved today.

 Jody is the author of One Way: Bumps and Detours on the Road to Adulthood, a collection of humorous and inspirational essays about childhood and growing up.
-When not researching/writing about cold cases, visiting with victims’ family members or sharing leads with law enforcement, Jody focuses on chapter revisions to send her agent for an upcoming memoir.
-Her work with cold cases is also featured in Silvia Pettem’s 2017 book, The Long Term Missing: Hope and Help for Families.
+When not researching/writing about cold cases, Jody is steadily shaving chapters from her 120,000-word memoir and piecing together a tighter, sharper story.

-Jody graduated magna cum laude from Iowa State University, where she earned her Bachelor’s degree in Liberal Studies (Communications and Social Science) and Criminal Justice Studies.
+Jody graduated magna cum laude from Iowa State University, where she earned her Bachelor’s degree in Liberal Studies (concentrations in Communications, Social Science, and Professional Studies) and a Criminal Justice Studies minor.
 In early 2015, she partnered with the Iowa Newspaper Association (INA) in a year-long “Gone Cold: Exploring Iowa’s Unsolved Murders” series, and in September 2015 was named a “Friend of Iowa Newspapers,” an honor conferred by INA board members to those who’ve made significant contributions to the newspaper industry in Iowa.

 In November 2015, international grand reporter Karen Lajon of Paris profiled Jody’s work in a special “Women of the World” series featuring five women from around the globe who chose unconventional career fields and succeeded by inspiring others to get involved and make a difference.

 In March 2017, Siouxland News presented Jody with a Jefferson Award Foundation medal, an award given in recognition of outstanding public service.
-That same month, Jody received her private investigator’s license, and as much as she enjoyed the work, chose not to renew it in 2019 due to complications from breast cancer surgery that left her unable to accept most assignments due to additional surgeries and recovery periods.
+That same month, Jody received her Private Investigator’s (PI) license through the Iowa Department of Public Safety.

 Contact Jody